ufs-community/uwtools/docs/sections/user_guide/uw_yaml/field_table_yaml.rst

 ``sphum:``
 ^^^^^^^^^^

-The name of the tracer.
-The entry corresponds to the name chosen for the first line of the native ``field_table`` entry.
+The short name of the tracer, to create the corresponding ``field_table`` entry's first line.

 ``longname:``
 ^^^^^^^^^^^^^